LaMonte Wade Jr Player Props: Giants vs. Tigers

 LaMonte Wade Jr At The Plate

-- Wade has eight hits this season and a team-best OBP of .488.
+- Wade leads San Francisco in OBP (.479) this season, fueled by eight hits.

-- Among qualifying hitters in MLB action, his batting average ranks 88th, his on-base percentage ranks fourth, and he is 111th in the league in slugging.
+- Among the qualified batters, he ranks 124th in batting average, while his on-base percentage ranks fifth and he is 136th in slugging.

-- Wade has gotten a hit in six of 12 games this season (50.0%), with multiple hits twice.
+- This year, Wade has tallied at least one hit in six of 13 games (46.2%), and had multiple hits twice.

-- He has gone deep in one of 12 games, and in 2.3% of his plate appearances.

-- He has scored in three of 12 games so far this year.
+- He has scored in four games this season (30.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.